 , Associate Director of the Office of Career Services, assists students applying for clerkships.
 Students begin by registering their interest in clerkships on Symplicity

 .
 The faculty also assists students in applying and preparing for clerkships.
 For example, the Honorable James E. Baker, Professor Andrew Kim, and Teaching Professor Aliza Milner serve on the faculty’s Judicial Clerkship Committee.
 And Professor Milner teaches Legal Communication and Research III: Writing for Trial and Appellate Judges, in which students study and practice the work that law clerks produce in chambers.
 The College of Law faculty includes current and former judges and former clerks for state, federal, and international courts.

-Throughout the school year, the Judicial Clerkship Program hosts meetings and events to inform students about judicial clerkships in the federal and state courts.
-The meetings are designed to introduce students to clerkships, explain the application processes, and prepare students who have already been hired to clerk.
-Along with these meetings, the College of Law regularly hosts federal and state judges for special events, including the Institute for the Judiciary, Politics and the Media
+Throughout the school year, the Office of Career Services hosts events to introduce students to clerkships and explain the application process.
+The College of Law also regularly hosts judges and court commentators for special events through, for example, the Institute for the Judiciary, Politics and the Media

 , the Supreme Court Preview